 As a nontraditional student at Weber State University, you won’t be in the minority.
 More than half of this university is made up of part-time students.
 WSU is centered in Ogden, Utah, a short drive from Salt Lake City, and it enrolls more than 28,000 students.
 The average age of its graduate students is 38, which shows that advancing your education is not just for those at the start of their careers.

 Weber State has four online master’s degrees in criminal justice, radiological sciences, respiratory therapy, and health administration.
 It’s Master of Health Administration is an executive-format program that includes a one-day, in-person orientation.

 WSU’s online courses follow a semester schedule, but they can be started at any time.
 And if work or family responsibilities pop up, interrupting your studies, you won’t need to worry.
 WSU allows students up to six months to finish a class.

 Reach new heights by becoming a Western Kentucky University Hilltopper.
 This school’s nickname derives from its hilltop campus in Bowling Green, Kentucky, a city just 65 miles north of Nashville.
 But WKU’s more than 30 fully online master’s programs means you won’t have to climb any mountains to earn your degree.

 WKU’s online programs cover graduate-level studies in business, education, health services, social work, and the sciences.
-Some of its most popular programs are the Master of Arts in organizational leadership, the Master of Science in recreation and sport administration, and the Master of Social Work.
+Some of its most popular programs are the Master of Arts in organizational leadership, the Master of Science in recreation and sports administration, and the Master of Social Work.

 WKU offers both semester-based and on-demand online courses.
 Semester-based courses follow the same curriculum as on-campus classes with pre-determined start and finish dates.
 With on-demand courses, students can move through the material at their own speed, finishing in as little as seven weeks.